 Evidently, at least 25 lawsuits have been filed wherein the “defendants” are most likely imaginary or fictitious people.
 The plaintiffs in these cases file defamation lawsuits over comments that have been made about them online.
 It is often very difficult to determine who actually made these defaming comments.

 By suing make-believe defendants, the attorneys for the plaintiffs are able to get the Reputation Defender to agree in writing that they defamed the plaintiff.
-With a signed statement from a defendant that defamation did occur, the plaintiff can then obtain a court order that they can use to get online information removed.

 The article goes on to question whether the signed statements from the imaginary people are actually forgeries.In one case that is mentioned, a man from Georgia posted a negative review of his dentist online.
 A person who claims to be the dentist filed a lawsuit against a fictitious man from another state, who has the same name as the reviewer.